-Weapons of Mass Destruction, Missile, and Conventional Arms Sanctions
+Sanctions on Weapons of Mass Destruction, Missiles, and Conventional Arms Transfers

-Post-JCPOA Status: All Sanctions in This Section Remain in Force
+Post-ICPOA Status: All Sanctions in This Section Remain in Force

 Several laws and executive orders seek to bar Iran from obtaining U.S. or other technology that can be used for weapons of mass destruction (WMD) programs.
+Sanctions on Iran's exportation of arms are discussed in the sections above on sanctions for Iran's support for terrorist groups.